 The U.S. Employee Retirement Income Security Act of 1974 (as amended, 'ERISA'), and Section 4975 of the Code, impose certain requirements on (a) employee benefit plans (as defined in Section 3(3) of ERISA) that are subject to Title I of ERISA, (b) individual retirement accounts, 'Keogh' plans or other 'plans' (as defined in Section 4975(e)(1) of the Code) that are subject to Section 4975 of the Code, (c) persons or entities whose underlying assets include, or are deemed to include 'plan assets' by reason of any such employee benefit plan or plan's investment therein under the U.S. Department of Labor (the 'DOL') regulation at 29 C.F.R. § 2510.3-101, as modified by Section 3(42) of ERISA, or otherwise for purposes of Title I of ERISA or Section 4975 of the Code (the foregoing (a)-(c), collectively, 'Plans') and (d) persons who are fiduciaries with respect to Plans.
-In addition, plans maintained outside of the United States primarily for the benefit of persons substantially all of whom are non-resident aliens ('Foreign Plans'), 'governmental plans' (as defined in Section 3(32) of ERISA), and church plans (as defined in Section 3(33) of ERISA) that have made no election under Section 410(d) of the Code) (collectively, 'Non-ERISA Arrangements'), while not subject to the fiduciary responsibility provisions of Title I of ERISA or the prohibited transaction provisions of Section 406 of ERISA and Section 4975 of the Code, may be subject to other U.S. federal state, local or non-U.S. law or regulation that contains one or more provisions that are substantially similar to Section 406 of ERISA or Section 4975 of the Code ('Similar Law').
+In addition, plans maintained outside of the United States primarily for the benefit of persons substantially all of whom are non-resident aliens ('Foreign Plans'), 'governmental plans' (as defined in Section 410(d) of the Code) (collectively, 'Non-ERISA Arrangements'), while not subject to the fiduciary responsibility provisions of Title I of ERISA or the prohibited transaction provisions of Section 406 of ERISA and Section 4975 of the Code, may be subject to other U.S. federal state, local or non-U.S. law or regulation that contains one or more provisions that are substantially similar to Section 406 of ERISA or Section 4975 of the Code ('Similar Law').

 In addition to ERISA's general fiduciary standards, Section 406 of ERISA and Section 4975 of the Code prohibit certain transactions involving the assets of a Plan and persons who have specified relationships to the Plan, i.e., 'parties in interest' (as defined in Section 3(14) of ERISA) or 'disqualified persons' as defined in Section 4975 of the Code (the foregoing are collectively referred to as 'parties in interest') unless exemptive relief is available under an exemption issued by the U.S. Department of Labor.
 Parties in interest that engage in a non-exempt prohibited transaction may be subject to excise taxes and other penalties and liabilities under ERISA and Section 4975 of the Code.
 NWB Bank, any dealer and any of their current and future affiliates, including the calculation agent, may be parties in interest with respect to many Plans.
-Thus, a Plan fiduciary considering an investment in a Note should also consider whether such an investment might constitute or result in a non-exempt prohibited transaction under Section 406 of ERISA or Section 4975 of the Code.
+Thus, a Plan fiduciary considering an investment in a Note should also consider whether such an investment might constitute or result in a non-exempt prohibited transaction under Section 4975 of the Code.
 For example, a Note may be deemed to represent a direct or indirect sale of property, extension of credit or furnishing of services between NWB Bank and an investing Plan which would be prohibited if NWB Bank is a party in interest with respect to the Plan, unless exemptive relief were available.